jenkinsci/helm-charts/charts/jenkins/README.md

 RUN jenkins-plugin-cli --plugins kubernetes workflow-aggregator git configuration-as-code
 ```

-NOTE: If you want a reproducible build then you should specify a non floating tag for the image `jenkins/jenkins:2.249.3` and specify plugin versions.
+NOTE: If you want a reproducible build then you should specify a non-floating tag for the image `jenkins/jenkins:2.249.3` and specify plugin versions.

 Once you built the image and pushed it to your registry you can specify it in your values file like this: